Woo Baby

-"Woo Baby" is a song by American rapper Pop Smoke, featuring American singer Chris Brown, from the former's posthumous second studio album, Faith (2021).
-The song was written by the two artists alongside Steven Victor, Brittany "Chi" Choney, Denisa "Blue Jeans" Andrews, Linden Bascom, Ryan Press, and producers BoogzDaBeast (Boogz), 2300, and Jess Jackson, with additional writing credits going to Ne-Yo and Stargate for the sampling of the former's "So Sick".
+"Woo Baby" is a song by American rapper Pop Smoke featuring American singer Chris Brown, from the former's posthumous second studio album, Faith (2021).
+The song was written by the two artists alongside Steven Victor, Brittany "Chi" Coney, Denisia "Blu June” Andrews, Linden Bascom, Ryan Press, and producers BoogzDaBeast (Boogz), 2300, and Jess Jackson, with additional writing credits going to Ne-Yo and Stargate for the sampling of the former's "So Sick".

 The song was released to rhythmic contemporary formats in the United States on July 22, 2021, as the third single from the album.
 Musically, "Woo Baby" is an R&B track that uses trap production.
 Commercially, it reached number 64 on the US Billboard Hot 100 and number 49 on the Billboard Global 200.
-The song did better outside of Pop Smoke's native United States, peaking within the top 25 of record charts in New Zealand, Australia, and Greece.
+The song did better outside of Pop Smoke's native United States, peaking within the top 25 of record charts in New Zealand and Australia.